tc39/notes/meetings/2023-05/may-16.md

 WH: How do the two solutions behave in the case where you don’t want a setter and only want an initializer?

-CHG: if all you wanted was an initializer and in this case, the minusTwo timesFour and that is it and the getter and setter just initialize the slot.
+KHG: if all you wanted was an initializer and in this case, the minusTwo timesFour and that is it and the getter and setter just initialize the slot.
 And proposed solution 2, it would be times four and then minus two and that would be set and the values would be 18 and there would be no getter or setter that would access the private slot directly.

 WH: Just to make sure I understand this, one can initialize without running the setters?

-CHG: In proposed solution 2. it does run the setters but the setters is just setting the value on the private slot.
+KHG: In proposed solution 2. it does run the setters but the setters is just setting the value on the private slot.
 If we are adding the setters there, like back, if it is exact implementation as is here, then what we would have initial value of times 2 – then again you would update the implementation here to just have setters and remove the initializer entirely so if you set it to the same initial value, you would end up with the same result.

 WH: This makes option 2 unpalatable to me, so I will go with option 1.

 RPR: So we have some opposition to solution 2.

-CHG: I am happy to wait for consensus if no one wants to strongly support option 1.
+KHG: I am happy to wait for consensus if no one wants to strongly support option 1.

 RPR: We have explicit support for solution 1.
 Any others?